Simulating 2D lattice gauge theories on a qudit quantum computer: Introduction

 Computing today is almost exclusively based on binary information encoding.
 This holds true for classical computers operating with bits, as well as for the emerging area of quantum computing that uses qubits to exploit quantum superposition and entanglement for information processing.
 However, quantum systems underpinning today’s quantum computers offer the possibility to process information in several different energy levels~\cite{Ahn2000, Godfrin2017, Anderson2015, Morvan2020, Senko2015, Wang2018, Chen_2021}, so-called qudits.
 A key to unlocking the potential of this approach, and to realizing qudit algorithms~\cite{wang_qudits_2020} in practice is the availability of programmable, high-fidelity qudit entangling gates.
 We realize this capability in a linear ion-trap quantum processor with all-to-all connectivity~\cite{Ringbauer2022A-universal} by extending qubit entangling gates~\cite{Cirac1995, Kuzmin2020, Meth2022} to mixed-dimensional qudit systems.
 These resources open up exciting avenues for native quantum simulation of $d$-level systems (e.g.\ in chemistry~\cite{Cao2019Quantum, MacDonell2020, maskara_quantum_2023} or condensed matter physics~\cite{Haldane1983, Sawaya2020}) with smaller registers and reduced gate depth compared to a qubit approach.

 A natural application for qudit quantum hardware is lattice gauge theory (LGT) calculations, where qudits naturally represent high-dimensional gauge fields.
 Gauge theories are the backbone of the standard model of particle physics.
 Studying them on a lattice through computer simulations has been key in the quest for a more complete understanding of the phenomenology within the standard model and for discovering physics beyond it.
-Yet, despite the tremendous success of classical LGT simulations~\cite{aoki_flag_2022}, this endeavor is increasingly hindered by the fact that important problem classes, such as real-time evolutions and problems involving high matter densities, are plagued by sign problems~\cite{Gattringer:2016kco}, which are believed to be classically intractable~\cite{robaina2021simulating, Banuls:20198n}.
-Quantum computations, on the other hand, are by design not affected by sign problems and thus offer a unique scientific opportunity for advancing the frontier of gauge theory simulations.
+Yet, despite the tremendous success of LGT classical simulations~\cite{aoki_flag_2022}, this endeavor is increasingly hindered by the fact that important problem classes, such as real-time evolutions and problems involving high matter densities, are plagued by sign problems~\cite{Gattringer:2016kco}, which are believed to be classically intractable~\cite{Troyer:2004ge, jordan_bqp-completeness_2018}.
+Quantum computations, on the other hand, are by design not affected by sign problems and thus offer a unique scientific opportunity for advancing the frontier of gauge theory simulations (see~\cite{dimeglio2023quantum,beck2023quantum,bauer_quantum_2023} for an in-depth discussion and \ref{Sec:Supp:Advantage} for key points).
+While LGT quantum simulations for particle physics have seen impressive advances, experimental demonstrations were limited to either one spatial dimension (1D), or targeted theories beyond 1D where either gauge fields or matter are trivial~\cite{klco20192,Trailhead,Rahman2021,Ciavarella2022,Rahman2022A,Rahman2022B,Ciavarella2023}.